kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 270 end
     action 280 cli command "write"
 ```
+First lets address the primary problem, the naming of interfaces with descriptions.

+You will see that lines *201 to 220* were added to the EEM script.
+Within that construct we look for the keyword `Trans-Bridge` within the built in variable to determine if the port is connected to an Access Point.
+If it is then it results in a True or binary 1 state and the included code from lines *211 to 220* run line by line.
+The configuration adds a description to the interface for the phone of `description AP - KO-AP0C75 - GigabitEthernet0` for example.

-You will see that lines *250 to 260* were appended to the EEM script.
+You will see that lines *250 to 260* were added to the EEM script.
 Within that construct we look for the keyword `Phone` within the built in variable to determine if the port is connected to a Phone.
 If it is then it results in a True or binary 1 state and the included code from lines *253 to 260* run line by line.
 The configuration adds a description to the interface for the phone of `description Phone - SEPB07D47D34910 - Port 1` for example.

 The second part of the problem within this use case is solving for the issue presented by a lack of functionality when the code is configured on the switch.
 While we can get the configuration in place it will only run when the port is cycled or when the CDP information for the port is cleared.
 To solve the problem we therefore employ a *Self-Destructing EEM script*